-If this light comes on and stays on, there is a problem with a system on the vehicle that is causing the parking brake system to work at a reduced level.
-The vehicle can still be driven, but should be taken to a dealer as soon as possible.
-See Electric Parking Brake \Leftrightarrow 201.
+If this light stays on, take the vehicle to your dealer as soon as possible.
+See the information for the Electric Parking Brake under Electric Parking Brake ⇔ 195.
 A message may also display in the Driver Information Center (DIC).
 Antilock Brake System (ABS) Warning Light